javaguru173/100-days-of-code/log.md

 **Thoughts**: I continued working on the plant list and my settings page.
 For some reason I am having an issue with getting content to display on my settings page outside of a bottom nav bar ugh!!!
 Oh well, more progress is better then no progress

 Link to work: [] ()

+### Day 54-57: Sept 8-11, 2021
+##### (intentionally left blank)

+**Today's Progress** : Resumed Working on my Plant app

+**Thoughts**: I feel I am in the middle of a programmers version of a writer's block.
+I'm stuck with wanting and knowing what to do with my app.
+I don't know why my settings page is not displaying anything besides the title bar.
+I can't continue to add plants to the plant list.
+I know I need to find a way for that page to dynamically list house plants without me manually adding them.
+I need to add a dark mode switch, and also add a way to authenticate/enroll users using Google.
+Ugh, I hate being stuck without a clear outline of what needs to be done.

+Link to work: [] ()